Cortina d'Ampezzo Ski Resort

 Cortina has been relatively slow to invest in new / replacement ski lifts in recent decades, surviving on the 'if it isn’t broken - don’t fix it' principle.
 Slower lift journeys do allow one to soak up the gorgeous surroundings!
 However, in the last few years as a World Cup race event approached & the 2026 Winter Olympics was on the horizon, they have finally replaced one of the old cable cars & two old chairlifts below Tofana, proving the miracles do happen here!
 Even more interesting, as mentioned above, was the 2022 installation of the new gondola linking the Tofana sector at Son dei Prade to the long-time disconnected Cinque Torri Super 8 sector, removing the often time-consuming bus journey that previously linked the areas.
 Oncoming drivers will be pleased that a few buses are of the road!
 Look out for the new gondola proposed for up to Staunies on Cristallo!

-For more information about ski lifts, terrain, lift passes & trail maps, see the Cortina Skiing & Snowboarding page.
+For more info about ski lifts, terrain, passes & trail maps, see the Cortina Skiing & Snowboarding page.

 Interlinked with Dolomiti Superski